afunnydev/tinysociety/content/articles/2018-11-19-34-luxurious-tiny-house-with-custom-loft.md

 ## Sleeping Spaces

 Just beyond the bathroom is the master bedroom with a custom Murphy Bed/workspace combo.
-A ladder leads up to the loft which can either be a cozy sleeping space, or storage area.
+A ladder leads up to the loft which can either be a second cozy sleeping space or storage area.

 ![](/img/custom6.jpeg)